santiagosayshey/DigiBrain/Content/Computer Science/Secure Programming/Project/Backdoors/Appendix  L - Data Exfiltration - Proof of Concept.md

+# Appendix  L: Data Exfiltration - Proof of Concept

+## Description

+This backdoor exploits a persistent cross-site scripting (XSS) vulnerability to exfiltrate stored client-side data, compromising the confidentiality of users in the chat system.

+## Technical Details

+Messages are stored client-side in a volume that users can retain for a configurable duration.
+The frontend retrieves these messages using a `/get_messages` endpoint, which extracts a message JSON object from a Docker volume.
+These messages are then displayed inside a React component using `dangerouslySetInnerHTML`.
+By sending a message containing malicious script, whether public or private, an attacker can force the receiving clients to execute this script whenever they view their messages.
+In the case of a private message, this allows targeted attacks on specific users.

+Crucially, this malicious script can itself call `/get_messages`, but instead of displaying the data, it can exfiltrate the messages to an unauthorized remote server.
+The code snippets at the end of this document provide a comprehensive understanding of the vulnerability enabling this backdoor.

+## Objectives

+This backdoor violates several key security principles:

+- Confidentiality: It allows unauthorized access to private messages intended only for specific recipients.
+- Authentication: The backdoor bypasses any authentication measures in place for accessing private messages.
+- Trust: It undermines the trust users place in the system's ability to keep their communications private.

 ## Exploitation Method (Proof of Concept)

 1. Attacker identifies that messages are displayed using `innerHTML` and not `innerText`.

 ![Image 1.1](appendix/Image%201.1.png)

-<p align="center"><em>Figure 1.1: A simple XSS test.
+<p align="center"><em>Figure 3.1: A simple XSS test.
 The attacker refreshes the page and realises that the message is stored, so it's persistent</em></p>

 2. Attacker monitors their network tab to see what request the frontend is making to the backend.